azar84/PMP-Reports/docs/CODEBASE_REVIEW.md

 This is a well-structured Next.js application with good separation of concerns and modern development practices.
 The main areas requiring attention are:

-1. **Security:** Authentication hardening and removal of insecure defaults
+1. **Security:** ✅ Authentication hardening completed - HTTP-only cookies, token refresh, blacklisting, and rate limiting implemented (see AUTHENTICATION_IMPROVEMENTS.md)
 2. **Performance:** Pagination, caching, and query optimization
 3. **Code Quality:** Consistency in error handling and removal of technical debt
 4. **Scalability:** Database choice and architecture for production workloads